-Examine the products of the thermal decomposition of the bis(triphenylphosphine)copper(I) tetrahydroborate and record your observations during the decomposition.
+Examine the products of the thermal decomposition of the bis(triphenylphosphine)copper(I) tetrahydroborate and record your observations during the decomposition:

 Take about 1.5 g of the dried complex and heat it gently in a test tube (yellow Bunsen flame with about 1 min. of gentle spasmodic heating).
-Allow the residue to cool and then triturate it with 3 x 5 cm toluene.
-Filter the combined toluene triturates and evaporate off the toluene on a rotary evaporator.
-Triturate the crude solid with 3 x 5 cm ethanol and retain both the ethanol triturant (A) and the residue (B).
+Allow the residue to cool and then wash it with $3 \times 5 \text{ cm}^3$ toluene.
+Filter the combined toluene washings and evaporate off the toluene on a rotary evaporator to leave a crude solid.
+Wash this crude solid with $3 \times 5 \text{ cm}^3$ ethanol and retain both the combined ethanol washings (A) and the residue (B).

-Filtrate (A): Heat the filtrate gently to boiling and then add water dropwise, maintaining boiling, until the solution is permanently cloudy.
+Ethanol solution (A): Heat the solution gently to boiling and then add water dropwise, maintaining boiling, until the solution is permanently cloudy.
 Allow the mixture to cool and then filter off and air-dry the white crystals of triphenylphosphine.
 Record the m.p. and an infrared spectrum of your product.

-Residue (B): Extract residue B into about 15 cm toluene and filter.
+Residue (B): Extract residue B into about 15 cm3 toluene and filter.
 Concentrate the solution by evaporating off most of the toluene on a rotary evaporator.
-Allow the solution to cool when crystals of $Ph_3PBH_3$ should form.
-Filter these off and air-dry them, (record the m.p. and an infrared spectrum of your product).
+Allow the solution to cool when crystals of Ph3PBH3 should form.
+Filter these off and air-dry them.
+Record the m.p. and an infrared spectrum of your product.
 Write an equation to account for your observations.